xcube-dev/xcube-server/README.md

   effectively selected coordinates.
 * Feature/Performance: use multi-resolution levels embedded in future cube datasets
 * Feature/Performance: consider external chunking when computing TileGrid
+* Feature: collect Path entry of any Dataset and observe if the file are modified, if so remove dataset from cache.